Ultrastrong coupling in a scalable design for circuit QED with superconducting flux qubits: Ultrastrong qubit-resonator coupling

-In Fig. \ref{fig5} the behaviors of the current gap $\delta$, the resonator frequency $\omega_r$, and the coupling $g$ along the diagonal line $w/w_0=2d_0/d$ in the plane of ($w/w_0$, $d_0/d$) in Fig. \ref{fig3} are shown.
-Note that the frequency of the resonator mode $\omega^0_r$ becomes small for large $c$.
-The increase of $w/w_0$ and $d_0/d$ makes the average capacitance of the resonator larger, and thus the resonator frequency $\omega_r$ smaller.
-As a result, the coupling $g$ in Eq. (\ref{g2}) demonstrates a global maximum because $\omega_r$ decreases while $\delta$ increases.
+In the case for more than one qubit in the circuit we calculate the coupling strength numerically.
+In Fig. \ref{fig5} the behaviors of the current jump $\delta$, the resonator frequency $\omega_r$, and the coupling $g$ along the diagonal line $w/w_0=2d_0/d$ in the plane of ($w/w_0$, $d_0/d$) in Fig. \ref{g3D} are shown.
+Large capacitance $c'$ enables more charges to flow across the qubit, resulting in large ac current and thus large jump in Fig. \ref{fig5}(a).
+However the frequency of the resonator mode $\omega_r$ becomes small for large $c'$.
+The increase of $w/w_0$ and $d_0/d$ makes the average capacitance of the resonator larger, and thus the resonator frequency $\omega_r\sim 1/\sqrt{c'}$ smaller [Fig. \ref{fig5}(b)].
+As a result, the coupling $g$ in Eq. (\ref{g2}) demonstrates a maximum because $\omega_r$ decreases while $\delta$ increases [Fig. \ref{fig5}(c)].
+From Figs. \ref{fig5} (b) and (c) it is shown that the ultrastrong coupling regime ($g\sim \hbar\omega_r$) is achievable with $w$ and $1/d$ of just several multiples of $w_0$ and $1/d_0$.
+If there is one qubit in the circuit, the coupling shows a maximum where the coupling $g\sim 3\hbar\omega^0_r$ reaches deep strong coupling regime ($g > \hbar\omega_r$) \cite{Ball,Romero,Casanova}.